 You can do the implementation of your compiler in any programming language you like, but you need to submit the source code with which you generated the LLVM-IR files, otherwise a mark of 0% will be awarded.
 You should use the lexer and parser from the previous courseworks, but you need to make some modifications to them for the 'typed' fun-language.
-I will award up to 4% if a lexer and parser are implemented.
+I will award up to 5% if a lexer and a parser are correctly implemented.
 At the end, please package everything(!) in a zip-file that creates a directory with the name YournameYourFamilyname on my end.